lachlanmcdonald/mg-shader-wiki/Notes.md

 float c = float(2 * 6); // will work on all hardware
 ```

-Similarly, a function must always return the expected _return type_ (cannot be casted):
+Similarly, a function must always return the expected _return type_ (the value is not coerced):

 ```glsl
 float a() {